 - If you find you’ve got that sinking feeling in a muddy field start by getting the driving wheels on to a track or grip mat or a plank of wood.
 Interiror rubber car mats could also be used to get some traction when stuck in the mud and if you don’t have some specialist track or grip mats on board.
 We’ve even heard of baking trays being used to park up on in a muddy field!

 It’s important to keep up any momentum to avoid getting stuck and to be patient.
 Don’t think you’ll get out of the mud without some kind of traction aid and do be careful not to leave a chewed up camping field.
 But, don’t be afraid to ask for help on site or call your breakdown recovery service.

 Luckily Caravan Guard’s motorhome breakdown cover, included with our motorhome insurance policy, includes stranded in mud recovery whilst in the UK– helping you get your motorhome to firm ground.

-(Benefits are subject to are subject to terms and conditions, cover level and underwriting criteria.
+(Benefits are correct at time of publication and are subject to terms and conditions, cover level and underwriting criteria.
 Click to read policy wording)